verrazzano/console/README.md

     npm install -g @oracle/ojet-cli
   ```

-- Access to Verrazzano API and Keycloak server URL
+- Access to Verrazzano API and Keycloak server URL.

   The Verrazzano Console requires the URL of the Keycloak server (for authentication) and the Verrazzano API Server URL (for fetching environment and applications' data).
-The Verrazzano API Server URL generally will be `https://api.v8o-env.v8o-domain.com` and Keycloak server URL will be `https://keycloak.v8o-env.v8o-domain.com`.
+The format of Verrazzano API Server URL generally will be `https://api.v8o-env.v8o-domain.com` and Keycloak server URL will be `https://keycloak.v8o-env.v8o-domain.com` where

-  - When OCI DNS is used as DNS provider, `v8o-env` will be the name of the Verrazzano environment and `v8o-domain.com` will be the domain.
+  - `v8o-env` will be the name of the Verrazzano environment and `v8o-domain.com` will be the domain, when OCI DNS is used as DNS provider.
-  - When `xip.io` is used as the DNS Service, `v8o-env` will be replaced by `default` and `v8o-domain.com` will be the IP Address of OCI Load Balancer.
+  - `v8o-env` will be replaced by `default` and `v8o-domain.com` will be the IP Address of Load Balancer for the Kubernetes cluster, when `xip.io` is used as the DNS Service.

   For more details on installing and accessing Verrazzano, see the [installation instructions](https://github.com/verrazzano/verrazzano/blob/master/install/README.md).

 ### Setup